smasty/Neevo/readme.txt

 Options:

   -d=<drivers>  Comma-separated list of drivers to include.
 Defaults to all drivers.
+(No space between!)
   -h            Displays help.

-Minification functions are written by Jakub Vrana (http://php.vrana.cz) for his Adminer (http://adminer.org) licensed under Apache license 2.0 and are used with his permission.
+Minification functions are written by Jakub Vrana (http://php.vrana.cz) for his Adminer (http://adminer.org) licensed under Apache license 2.0 and are used with his kind permission.